top of page

 Adoption Center of Illinois

 ACI is an Illinois licensed adoption agency that has been providing adoption services throughout Illinois for over 35 years.
-To date, we have helped thousands of families come together through adoption.
-We are proud to provide comprehensive adoption services.
-Those services include domestic infant and agency-assisted adoptions; domestic home studies; outgoing adoption services; international home studies; adoption from foster care; and primary provider services.
+To date, ACI has helped thousands of families come together through adoption.
+It provides comprehensive adoption services, including domestic infant and agency-assisted adoptions; domestic home studies; outgoing adoption services; international home studies; adoption from foster care; and primary provider services.

 Care for Friends